Category filter

 How to schedule deployment on devices enrolled in Hexnode

-Steps to create a deployment
+Steps to create an automation

-1. Navigate to Deploy > New Deployment.
+1. Navigate to Automate > New Automation.

 Option to create a new deployment